 Pamela is a very prominent first name for females (#37 out of 4276, Top 1%) and a slightly less prominent last name for all people (#108734 out of 150436, Top 72%).
 (2000 U.S. Demographics)

 Pam, Pamala and Pamella are the popular varying forms of Pamela.
-These girl names reached the peak of their popularity during 1950-1959 (usage of 0.5598%) and are now much less widespread, with the forms Pam, Pamala and Pamela becoming less trendy.
-Shown below is an analysis of the popularity of Pamela and associated names.
-(Top 1000 Baby Names Statistics, 2014)
+These relations of Pamela were favored by parents during 1950-1959 (median #440) and are now much less widespread, with forms like Pamala becoming less trendy.